mdabusufian/Smart-City-Information/README.md

 The Smart City Java Project serves the visitors as a guide of the city, and hence the project is also called City Guide Project in Java.

 There is no use of database.
-I have saved the data in a text file and read them from that file.